-Note: If the battery capacity is less than 5 %, none of the LEDs on the battery charge indicator (3) will light up.
-The only way to see if the eBike system is switched on is via the on-board computer.
+Note: When the battery pack capacity is below 5%, none of the LEDs for charge-control indicator A3 will light up.
+Only the on-board computer will indicate if the eBike system is switched on.

-To switch off the battery, press the on/off button (4) again.
-The LEDs on the indicator (3) go out.
-This will also switch the eBike system off.
+To switch off the battery pack, press the On/Off button A4 again.
+The LEDs for indicator A3 go out.
+This also switches off the eBike system.

-If no power is drawn from the eBike drive for about ten minutes (e.g. because the eBike is not moving) and no button is pressed on the on-board computer or the operating unit of the eBike, the eBike system, and therefore also the battery, will switch off automatically to save energy.
+When no power output from the eBike drive unit is requested for approx. 10 minutes (e.g., because the eBike is parked) and no button for the drive on-board computer or operating unit is pressed, then the eBike system, and thus the battery pack, automatically switches off to save energy.

-The battery is protected against deep discharge, overloading, overheating and short-circuiting by the "Electronic Cell Protection (ECP)".
-In the event of danger, a protective circuit switches the battery off automatically.
+The battery pack is protected against deep discharging, overcharging, overheating and short-circuiting by the "Electronic Cell Protection (ECP)".
+In case of hazardous situations, a protective circuit automatically switches off the battery pack.